Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Basic theory and approximations we use

-As an example of a damped harmonic oscillator, we consider a block of mass $m$ that oscillates under the influence of the restoring force of an ideal spring of stiffness $k$ and the damping force $F_d(t)$.
+As in \cite{LelasPezer}, we consider a block of mass $m$ that oscillates under the influence of the restoring force of an ideal spring of stiffness $k$ and the damping force $F_d(t)$.
 The equation of motion of this system is

 where $x(t)$ is the block’s displacement from the equilibrium position, and $a(t)=d^2x(t)/dt^2$ is its acceleration.
-We consider three types of damping in this paper.
-Viscous damping, described with the force
+Damping by sliding friction can be modeled with \cite{Lapidus, AviAJP, Grk2}